-Now in his fourth year as Athletic Director at Harford Community College, Ken Krsolovic brings over 30 years of experience in collegiate athletics and coaching to the Harford baseball staff.
-This is his initial stint at the NJCAA level after serving in a variety of roles while also coaching baseball at three NCAA institutions.
-His extensive background includes a progression of administrative positions, including eight as an AD, while also maintaining significant tracks in coaching baseball and sports broadcasting.
+Now in his 12th year as an Athletic Director and eighth at Harford Community College, Ken Krsolovic brings over 30 total years of experience in collegiate athletics and coaching to the Harford athletics and baseball staff.
+He previously served in a variety of roles while also coaching baseball at four NCAA institutions.
+His extensive background includes a progression of administrative positions, including 12 as an AD, while also maintaining significant tracks in coaching baseball and sports broadcasting.

 At Harford, he had an important hand in the direction of the $28 million APG Federal Credit Union Arena addition and renovation of the college's indoor athletic facilities.
 He has also overseen various upgrades to the Harford Sports Complex outdoor facilities during his tenure.
 The baseball park was completely rebuilt and the softball and stadium venues, as well as the recreation fields, have been dramatically improved.
 A cross country course was added and the tennis complex rebuilt and relocated.